AhmedIbrahimElsharkawy/AhmedIbrahimElsharkawy.github.io/_pages/about.md

 **CV:** [Download (PDF)](/assets/pdf/ac_p_Ahmed_Elsharkawy_CV_May_2026_1.pdf){:target="_blank"}

 I am currently an **InnoCORE Postdoctoral Fellow** in the InnoCORE Research Group for Bio-Embodied Physical AI, co-affiliated with Gwangju Institute of Science and Technology (GIST) and Daegu Gyeongbuk Institute of Science and Technology (DGIST).
 Prior to my current position, I served as a **Research Assistant Professor** in the department of AI convergence at GIST for one year.
-I received my Ph.D. in **Integrated Technology** (specializing in **Intelligent Robotics**) from GIST in 2023.
-Before that, I earned my M.S. in **Mechatronics Engineering** from GIST in 2017.
+I received my Ph.D. in **Integrated Technology** (specializing in **Intelligent Robotics**) from GIST.
+Before that, I earned my M.S. in **Mechatronics Engineering** from GIST.
 My research lies at the intersection of **Human-Computer/Robot Interaction**, **Extended Reality**, and **Physical AI**.